-These donuts will be a hit when you make them for your family or friends.
-Actually I never met a person who doesn’t like blueberry donuts.
-And because these donuts are baked and not deep fried they are actually a healthy dessert.
+These vegan donuts will be a hit when you make them for your family or friends.
+Actually, I never met a person who doesn’t like blueberry donuts.
+And because these donuts are baked and not deep fried they are a quite healthy vegan dessert.
 Of course, eating plain blueberries is healthier but we are talking about donuts!
-Compared to store bought donuts, my baked blueberry donuts are super healthy.
+Compared to store-bought donuts, these baked blueberry donuts are super healthy.

 Easy to make baked blueberry donuts